-Two areas of land identified in Metro Ordinance No. 04-1040B as good candidates for industrial development now comprise the Basalt Creek planning area.
-The main section of the Basalt Creek area (referred to in the 2004 ordinance as the Tualatin study area) was identified as suitable for industrial development due to relatively flat parcels and its proximity to the I-5 corridor and to an existing industrial area in Wilsonville.
+Two areas of land identified in Metro Ordinance No. 04-1040B Exhibit X as good candidates for industrial development now comprise the Basalt Creek planning area.
+The main section of the Basalt Creek area (identified in the 2004 ordinance as the Tualatin study area) was identified as suitable for industrial development due to its proximity to the I-5 corridor and to an existing industrial area in Wilsonville and with areas that are relatively flat.
 The ordinance states "...the Tualatin study area is most suitable for warehousing and distribution, among other industrial uses."

-3.07.1120 Planning for Areas Added to the UGB
+3.07.1110 Planning for Areas Designated Urban Reserve